Skip to Content

 The pack itself feels premium, lightweight and supremely moisture-wicking, with minimal seams to prevent chafing (though with the excellent fit, there's slim chance of that happening).
 Elastic loops hold the soft flasks in place, the rear compartment is deceptively spacious — with a drawstring opening and weather flap — and there’s a sleeve for your walking poles.

-The only downside is that it's one of the costliest picks on our list.
-If your pockets are deep enough, though, it's a truly premium piece of kit.
+The downsides we've found are that if you're wearing a sleeveless top or vest, the meshy material can chafe a little bit on the shoulder.
+It's also one of the costliest picks on our list.
+However, if your pockets are deep enough, it's a truly premium piece of kit that can go the distance.

 2